cbio-lab/Karyotyping/README.md

 # AluY-distribution

 ## Description
-Pipeline for visualisation AluY repeats location in genomes of different organisms.
+Pipeline to visualize the location of annealed repeats in the genomes of different organisms.

 ### 1. Installation
 The conda and/or mamba package management systems required ed to run computational script.
 Install if needed: